Gallup conducted a study on employee engagement. The results of their findings were shocking for most CEO’s.

 Fully engaged employees are the ones you are excited to see on Monday morning.
 They show enthusiasm in their jobs and constantly have high levels of performance.

 Disengaged employees do their jobs, but put forth just enough effort to not get fired.
 They show little passion or creativity for their jobs and are just going through the motions.

 Actively disengaged employees are the most damaging in a company.
 They are disgruntled and voice their unhappiness to the rest of their peers.
 Not only do they look for ways to get out of work, but they are nightmares for team moral and company culture.

 What does this type of employee engagement mean to the bottom line?

 Frontline employees influence a full 90% of the profits of an average company.
-Increasing employee engagement is the most untapped source of increased profits available to businesses today.
-If we could increase the engagement of the 70% of employees who are disengaged, imagine the increase in your company’s profits!
+Employee engagement is the most untapped source of increased profits available to businesses today.
+If we could improve the engagement of the 70% of employees who are disengaged, imagine the increased profits in your company!

 3 Ways to Increase Employee Engagement:

 Cast a compelling vision backed by a compelling purpose:

 Your company vision is the destination.
 It is where you are going.
 Southwest Airlines is a great example of this.
 Their vision statement is “To become the world’s most loved, most flown, and most profitable airline.”